-The data used in this paper were collected during the NASA the Aerosol Cloud meTeorology Interactions oVer the western ATlantic Experiment (ACTIVATE) aircraft campaign (Sorooshian et al., 2019; Corral et al., 2021) and the NASA Cloud, Aerosol, and Monsoon Processes-Philippines Experiment (CAMPEx) aircraft campaign (Hilario et al., 2021; Reid et al., 2022).
+The data used in this paper were collected during the NASA the Aerosol Cloud meTeorology Interactions oVer the western ATlantic Experiment (ACTIVATE) aircraft campaign (Sorooshian et al., 2019; Corral et al., 2021) and the NASA Cloud, Aerosol, and Monsoon Processes-Philippines Experiment (CAMP2Ex) aircraft campaign (Hilario et al., 2021; Reid et al., 2022).

-The ACTIVATE is a five-year long campaign based at NASA Langley Research Center in Hampton, VA on the US East instruments, including the RSP, were mounted on a King Air aircraft, while in situ observations were made using a HU-25 Falcon aircraft.
+The ACTIVATE is a five-year long campaign based at NASA Langley Research Center in Hampton, VA on the US East Coast.
+The overarching goal of the campaign is to robustly characterize aerosol-cloud-meteorology interactions using extensive, systematic, and simultaneous in situ and remote sensing airborne measurements with two aircraft and a hierarchy of models.
+Here we use data from the first two deployments of the campaign in the winter and summer of 2020.
+Remote sensing instruments, including the RSP, were mounted on a King Air aircraft, while in situ observations were made using a HU-25 Falcon aircraft.
 Most flights were coordinated so that the remote sensing and in situ were obtained close in time and in the same area.
+Only data over ocean are used here.